BlobbyProj/Blobby/README.md

 4. Download SDL_ttf from https://www.libsdl.org/projects/SDL_ttf/

-5. Install and save all four the frameworks in /Library/Frameworks
+5. Install and save all four frameworks in /Library/Frameworks (you can use command-g to get to the folder)